Benna96/witcher-3-reasonable-senses-configurable/README.md

 I recommend using [The Witcher 3 Mod Manager](https://www.nexusmods.com/witcher3/mods/2678).
 - *Note*: The mod needs to be packed first, as it includes files that need to be in a bundle.
 I recommend downloading the mod from its Nexus Page.

-Ingame, go to Options, Mods, Reasonable Senses.
+Ingame, go to Options -> Mods -> Reasonable Senses.
 Configure the options to your liking.
 - ***Important note:*** If your Mods menu has over 9 menus in it, the ones later in the list don't work due to engine limitations.
   You'll need to install [Community Patch - Menu Strings](https://www.nexusmods.com/witcher3/mods/3650) and edit `modReasonableSenses.xml` to put Reasonable Senses Configurable in a submenu, see description of [Menu Strings](https://www.nexusmods.com/witcher3/mods/3650) for instructions.
   Reasonable Senses Configurable supports whichever submenu you pick; I pick *Visuals and Graphics*, myself (and plan to ship a version of the mod already under it).
-- ATM, you have to load a save after changing settings for them to apply.